flybywiresim/docs/docs/fbw-a32nx/feature-guides/local-api-server.md

 This server will facilitate reading and writing of local files to allow usage of locally stored company routes, charts, images or other configurations.

-It will also host services like the Remote MCDU Server to access the aircraft's MCDU via a browser from any device connected to the network.
+It will also host services like the Remote MCDU Server to access the aircraft's MCDU via a browser from any device connected to the local network.

 !!! note "Local API Server Roadmap"
     The Local API Server will be continuously extended and will provide new additional services in the future (e.g. remote access to any display in the aircraft, etc.)